-The BS in CS requires 12 hours of natural science.
-The courses should be intended for science and engineering students and must include a two course sequence with laboratories.
+The BS in CS requires 12 credits of natural science.
+The courses should be intended for science and engineering students and must include a two-course sequence with laboratories (selected from below).
 Some acceptable combinations have a total of more than 12 hours.
 As with all courses, be sure that you have the prerequisites.